JMillan13/Scraped/README.md

 Using Mongo / Mongoose:

-Overview

-In the late 90s and early 2000s, developers began to explore database options that allowed their web applications to handle unstructured data to meet the growing and ever-changing demands of users and address the limitations of the relational model.
-While these alternative databases existed for decades prior, they didn’t receive the label NoSQL until this time period.

 The structure of a NoSQL database is something other than a table.
 There are several different types of NoSQL databases, such as key-value and graph.
 In this unit I learned MongoDB, a document-oriented NoSQL database.
 MongoDB documents correspond to a row, or record, in SQL, but unlike rows, documents are analogous to JSON objects.
 I can see why MongoDB is a popular choice for Node.js developers!